How to use Jira Software for Deployment Management?

 3. Use Git Hooks for qualitative commit messages

 You can enforce commit messages to contain a reference to a Jira ticket when pushing code to Bitbucket Cloud using a Git Hook.
-Refer to this great tutorial about Git Hooks
+Refer to this great tutorial about Git Hooks.

 In our case, we also wanted to standardize the format of our commit messages using the Conventional Commits format.
 Here is our .git/hooks/pre-push checking both link to Jira issues and Conventional Commits format: